New Quantum Algorithms for Computing Quantum Entropies and Distances: Introduction

-The quantum algorithms with purified quantum query access mentioned above are developed in the general framework of quantum singular value transformation (QSVT) \cite{GSLW19}.
-The powerful technique of QSVT on unitary operators developed by \cite{GSLW19} has been successfully applied in improving a wide range of quantum algorithms, including Grover's search algorithm \cite{Gro96}, the quantum walk algorithms \cite{Amb04, Sze04}, the HHL algorithm for solving systems of linear equations \cite{HHL09}, and Hamiltonian simulation \cite{LC17}.
-The original QSVT deals with unitary operators, but a Hamiltonian variant of the QSVT was proposed in \cite{LKA+21}, which is then used in quantum polar decomposition \cite{LBDP+20, QR21}.
+The recent quantum algorithms with purified quantum query access mentioned above are usually developed in the general framework of quantum singular value transformation (QSVT) \cite{GSLW19}.
+The powerful technique of QSVT on unitary operators developed by \cite{GSLW19} has been successfully applied as a unified framework in a wide range of quantum algorithms, including Grover's search algorithm \cite{Gro96}, the quantum walk algorithms \cite{Amb04, Sze04}, the HHL algorithm for solving systems of linear equations \cite{HHL09}, and Hamiltonian simulation \cite{LC17}.
+In the framework of QSVT, a unitary operator $U$ can be regarded as a block-encoding that stores a matrix $A$ in (the upper-left corner of) its matrix representation (see Definition \ref{def:block-encoding}).
+QSVT can be understood as an algorithmic technique that transforms the matrix $A$ to $f(A)$ for some function $f(\cdot)$ of interest, and it also provides a quantum circuit implementation of $\tilde U$ that block-encodes $f(A)$ using queries to $U$.
+The original QSVT deals with unitary operators, while a Hamiltonian variant of the QSVT was proposed in \cite{LKA+21}, which was then used in quantum polar decomposition \cite{LBDP+20, QR22}.

-Except for unitary operators and Hamiltonians, density operators (mixed quantum states) are another important class of objects we need to deal with in quantum computation. \cite{LC19} developed a technique to implement a unitary operator that block-encodes a (purified) density operator.
-This technique has been employed in quantum algorithms for semidefinite programming \cite{vAG19} and quantum fidelity estimation \cite{WZC+21}.
-Conversely, however, it seems difficult to prepare a quantum state given as a density operator block-encoded in a unitary operator.
+Except for unitary operators and Hamiltonians, density operators (mixed quantum states) are another important class of objects we can manipulate in quantum computation.
+A technique was developed in \cite{LC19} to implement a unitary operator that block-encodes a density operator, using queries to its purified quantum query oracle.
+Equipped with QSVT, this technique enables us to implement unitary operators that block-encode certain matrix functions of quantum states, and thus strengthens the power of the ``purified quantum query access'' model.
+This technique has been employed in quantum algorithms for semidefinite programming \cite{vAG19} and quantum fidelity estimation \cite{WZC+22}.
+Conversely, however, it seems difficult to prepare a quantum state from a unitary operator that block-encodes its density operator.

 A natural idea of extracting information from a density operator is to directly manipulate the quantum state itself rather than a unitary operator that encodes it.
 This leads us to extend the definition of block-encoding proposed originally for unitary operators \cite{LC19, GSLW19, CGJ19} to that for general operators (see Definition \ref{def:block-encoding}), especially for quantum states (i.e., density operators).
 Regarding quantum states as block-encodings, we are able to design new quantum algorithms for computing a wide range of quantum entropies and distances, such as the von Neumann entropy, quantum R\'{e}nyi entropy, quantum Tsallis entropy, trace distance, and fidelity.
 These quantum algorithms significantly outperform the best known ones in the low-rank case, and some of them can even achieve exponential speedups.
 Here, the low-rank case means that the rank of $N$-dimensional quantum states is much smaller than $N$, e.g., $r = \polylog(N)$, which is of great interest in both theoretical (e.g., \cite{GLF10,EHC22}) and experimental (e.g., \cite{BGK15}) physics.